Language Translation

 IDOH Indiana Regional Education (IRE) Event

-The Indiana Department of Health held regional education events on MDROs with a focus on Project Firstline, carbapenemase-producing organisms (CPO), Candida auris, vancomycin-intermediate and vancomycin-resistant Staphylococcus aureus (VISA/VRSA), Pan-drug resistant organisms, and infection prevention practices as they pertain to MDROs.
+The Indiana Department of Health will be holding regional education events on MDROs with a focus on Project Firstline, carbapenemase-producing organisms (CPO), Candida auris, screening, and infection prevention practices as they pertain to MDROs.

-Infection preventionists, nurses, patient care attendants, environmental service workers, hospital leaders, and others were encouraged to attend.
+Infection preventionists, nurses, patient care attendants, environmental service workers, hospital leaders, and others are encouraged to attend.

 Page last updated: March 2024